Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 Picture this: You’re standing at the beach, but instead of feeling relaxed, you’re absolutely terrified.
 Behind you, you hear the rumble of an approaching army—600 chariots, to be exact—and their only mission is to drag you back into slavery.
 In front of you?
 A massive body of water with no bridge, no boats, and no escape route.

-This wasn’t some calm, peaceful trust; this was white-knuckle faith in the face of complete disaster, and it has everything to teach us about what real trust looks like when we’re backed into our own impossible corners.
+This wasn’t some calm, peaceful trust; this was white-knuckle faith in the face of complete disaster, and it has everything to teach us about trusting God when life feels impossible.

 Let’s rewind a bit because the Red Sea moment didn’t happen in a vacuum.